 For example, wood varieties like oak, walnut, cherry, and mahogany contain higher tannin levels and can be stained very easily with baking soda.

-If you have floors or cabinets made of these wood types, it’s better to avoid using baking soda on them.
+If you have floors, tables, or cabinets made of these wood types, it’s better to avoid using baking soda on them.

 Wood varieties like maple, birch, aspen, and laminated wood veneer come with low-tannin and are relatively safe.